 - After 12 weeks you’re entitled to be paid the same as a permanent employee doing the same job.
 Your agency should contact you to explain that after 12 weeks you’re entitled to the same pay as a permanent employee doing the same job.

 - It’s okay if your agency delays paying you while they get proof of your work hours, but only for a reasonable duration.

 - Your agency cannot refuse to pay you because your hirer’s unhappy with your work – this is a contractual issue between your agency and the hirer.

 - You can make a claim to an employment tribunal if your agency is refusing to pay you.

-You may be able to get Statutory Maternity Pay, but you cannot get Statutory Maternity Leave.
+- You may be able to get Statutory Maternity Pay, but you cannot get Statutory Maternity Leave.
 As an agency worker, you have an employee’s pregnancy rights after working in your role for 12 weeks.
-Contact Acas if you believe you’ve been discriminated against on the grounds of maternity.
+If you have experienced discrimination because of your pregnancy, contact ACAS.